KJMY

 KJMY (99.5 FM) is a commercial radio station licensed to Bountiful, Utah, and serving the Salt Lake City metropolitan area, including Ogden and Provo.
-The station is owned by iHeartMedia, Inc., and it broadcasts a hot adult contemporary radio format, switching to Christmas music for much of November and December.
+The station is owned by iHeartMedia, Inc., and it broadcasts a hot adult contemporary format.
 The station's studios are located in West Valley City.

 KJMY has an effective radiated power (ERP) of 40,000 watts.
 Its transmitter is on Nelson Peak Road in West Jordan.
 KJMY broadcasts using HD Radio technology.
 Its digital subchannel carries business news from Bloomberg Radio, which in turn feeds an FM translator at 99.1 MHz.